pgroenbaek/dbtracks-extras/README.md

     - [AceIt](https://www.trainsim.com/forums/filelib-search-fileid?fid=67904)
     - ffeditc_unicode.exe (found in the utils folder of an MSTS installation)

-Download all shapes from [the-train.de](https://the-train.de/downloads/entry-download/11252-dbtracks) and extract all the sub-zipfiles into a single folder.

 ### Set up a virtual env

 Create a virtual env.
 You only need to do this once.